Sometimes, you need conditional expressions, which provide different values based on whether a specific condition is met. For example, in EX1:

 If Wait While

-Another kind of IF expressions is “If Wait While” Expressions.
-By default, the output of this type of IF Expression is false.
-If expression 1 turns to true, it waits for expression 2 to be true.
-After expression 1 become true, as long as condition is true, it doesn’t care to expression 1 value and only waits for expression 2.
-As expression 2 turns to true, output will be true.
-After expression 1 turns to true, if condition turns to false or max time or max number of candles reached since expression 1 are true, it goes and checks for expression 1 again.
+Another type of IF expression is “If Wait While” expressions.
+By default, the output of this type of IF expression is false.
+If expression 1 becomes true, the system will wait for expression 2 to become true.
+Once expression 1 is true, it will continue to wait for expression 2 to be true, ignoring changes to expression 1.
+When expression 2 becomes true, the output will be true.
+If expression 1 turns false, or the maximum time or maximum number of candles is reached since expression 1 was true, it will re-evaluate expression 1.

 For example: